Choquequirao, the other Machu Picchu: location, height and more information

-The archaeological site of Choquequirao is known as ‘The Sacred Sister of Machu Picchu’ because of the similarity between both Inca sites.
-Currently, the only way to get to this place is through a 4-day trekking route.
+The archaeological site of Choquequirao is known as ‘The Sacred Sister of Machu Picchu’ due to the similarity between both Inca sites.
+Currently, the only way to reach this place is through a 4-day trekking route.
+Find out all the information you need to visit Choquequirao, a place as incredible as Machupicchu.

 - Choquequirao, basic information